Indiana University’s Endowment

 Looking to partner?

-Our investment team is always looking for best-in-class investment partners and solutions to help us meet our goals.
+Our investment team is always looking for best-in-class investment managers and solutions to help us meet our goals.
 Please email invest@iu.edu if you are interested in beginning a conversation, and we will respond if the opportunity is a potential fit for Indiana University Foundation’s portfolio.